Ōgi logo Ōgi

 Promoted Lance

-Promoted Lance movement
+Promoted Lance movements

 Promoted Lance